covidclinical/Phase2.1DockerAnalysis/README.md

 ## Running container as an interactive R session

 One final option for the container is if you want to simply run it like an interactive R session.
 The container will exit after you close your R session.
+Note, this command starts the container so you can't already have one running when issuing it.
+The --rm flag will ensure that when this container exits the container is stopped and cleaned up.

 ```bash
 docker run --name 4ce -v /SOME_LOCAL_PATH:/c19i2b2 --rm -it dbmi/4ce-analysis:latest R